 The place was generally clean and minimal.
 Pillows and blankets weren’t dirty, at least none of my colleagues complained about itchiness or allergies.

-I was especially excited for the toilet.
-Pictures online showed the open-air concept of the toilet.
+Before coming to Sekeping Serendah, I’ve browsed through pictures online, showing the open-air concept of the toilet.
 Bathing and peeing were done on a whole new level of weird.
 It just gives you a feeling like you’re… exposed.
 Or being watched.